locationtech/geomesa/docs/user/spark/sparksql.rst

      spark.sql("SELECT st_pointFromText('POINT (10 20)')")
      spark.sql("SELECT sedona_ST_PointFromText('10,20', ',')")

-  When option ``spark.geomesa.sedona.udf.prefix`` was left unspecified or set as empty string, Spark JTS functions will be overriden by functions from Apache Sedona with the same name.
+  The default value of ``spark.geomesa.sedona.udf.prefix`` is ``"sedona_"``.
+When this option was explicitly set to empty string, Spark JTS functions will be overriden by functions from Apache Sedona with the same name.

 Geometric predicate function calls to Apache Sedona functions can be pushed down to DataStore by GeoMesa SparkSQL: